mingmeih/todonotifs/README.md

 A simple todo list that sends desktop notifications.
+(WIP)

 FIXME